kdoore/cs1335-gitbook-S16/level_class.md

 We want to add a Level class that acts as a data structure to keep track of all data relevant to each game level.

-We can add a variety of instance variables to the Level class
+We can add a variety of instance variables to the Level class.
+We'll create an array of Level objects and a reference variable: curLevel to keep track of the current level.

+Level instance variables

+Level[] levels = new Level[3];
+levels[0] = new Level(

 We will change levels when all drops have either been caught (intersected) or have fallen below the bottom of the screen (finished).
 In Shiffman's code, this is when:  levelCounter >= drops.length